 “Qualified Professional Engineer” or “Qualified P.E.” means a professional engineer who has, for a minimum of eight years, engaged in the planning or designing of engineered systems for the treatment of industrial and commercial wastewaters including, but not limited to, a minimum of four years in responsible charge of the planning or designing of engineered systems for such discharges.

+“Raw water” means water withdrawn from a reservoir or well prior to any physical treatment of such water.

+“Receiving POTW Authority” means the POTW Authority holding an NPDES discharge permit for the wastewater treatment and disposal facility.

-“Raw water” means water withdrawn from a reservoir or well prior to any physical treatment of such water.“Regional collection/transfer/disposal site” means a facility approved in accordance with law for the collection, transfer or disposal of fats, oils, grease and food waste which in Connecticut means a POTW or privately owned treatment works that is approved by the commissioner for the transfer, separation or disposal by incineration or other methods of fats, oils, grease and food waste from the wastewater of a facility.
+“Regional collection/transfer/disposal site” means a facility approved in accordance with law for the collection, transfer or disposal of fats, oils, grease and food waste which in Connecticut means a POTW or privately owned treatment works that is approved by the commissioner for the transfer, separation or disposal by incineration or other methods of fats, oils, grease and food waste from the wastewater of a facility.
 Pursuant to Section 22a-174-33 of the Regulations of Connecticut State Agencies related to Title V Sources, an in-state regional incinerator must have an operating permit that lists FOG as a source of fuel.

 “Registrant” means a person who or municipality which files a registration pursuant to Section 4 of this general permit.